wgmo/graphtik/README.rst

 Differences with *schedula*
 %%%%%%%%%%%%%%%%%%%%%%%%%%%

-`schedula <https://schedula.readthedocs.io/>`_ is a library written roughly for the same purpose.
+`schedula <https://schedula.readthedocs.io/>`_ is a powerful library written roughly for the same purpose, and works differently along these lines (ie features below refer to *schedula*):

+- terminology (<graphtik> := <schedula>):

+  - pipeline := dispatcher
+  - plan := workflow
+  - solution := solution

+- Dijkstra planning runs while calling operations:

+  - Powerful & flexible (ie all operations are dynamic, *domains* are possible, etc).
+  - Supports *weights*.
+  - Cannot pre-calculate & cache execution plans (slow).

-- Results are stored in the same nested-structure used for the inputs - *schedula* stores them inside a graph (mimicking the structure of the functions) - to facilitate debugging and overview.
+- Calculated values are stored inside a graph (mimicking the structure of the functions):

+  - graph visualizations absolutely needed to inspect & debug its solutions.
+  - graphs imply complex pre/post processing & traversal algos
+      (vs constructing/traversing data-trees).

+- Reactive plotted diagrams, web-server runs behind the scenes.
+- Operation graphs are stackable:

+  - plotted nested-graphs support drill-down.
+  - *graphtik* emulates that with data/operation names (`operation nesting`), but always a unified graph is solved at once, bc it is impossible to dress *nesting-funcs* as a *python-funcs* and pre-solve plan (*schedula* does not pre-solve plan, Dijkstra runs all the time).
+    See TODO about plotting such nested graphs.

-- Overwrites - all possible values computed and stored.
+- *Schedula* does not calculate all possible values (ie no `overwrite`\s).
-- Computation precedence based on insertion-into-pipeline order while `compositing <composition>`, not lexicographical order of function name.
+- *Schedula* computes precedence based on weights and lexicographical order of function name.

+  - Re-inserting operation does not overrides its current function - must remove it first.
+  - *graphtik* precedence based insertion order during `composition`.

-- Does not introduce "virtual" start and end data-nodes while solving the dag.
+- Virtual *start* and *end* data-nodes needed for Dijkstra to solve the dag.
 - No domains (execute-time conditionals deciding whether a function must run).
+- Probably :ref:`recompute` is more straightforward in *graphtik*.
 - TODO: more differences with *schedula* exist.

 Quick start